appbaseio/Docs/content/docs/interactive/go.md

 Here, we will apply a full-text search query on a field with a n-gram analyzer applied to it.
 Instead of indexing the exact field value, an n-gram indexes multiple grams that constitute the field value when indexing.
 This allows for a granular querying experience, where even partial field values can be matched back, really useful when building auto-suggestion based search.
 You can read more about <a href="https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-ngram-tokenizer.html" target="_blank">n-grams here</a>.

-We'll do a <a href="https://www.elastic.co/guide/en/elasticsearch/reference/current/full-text-queries.html" target="_blank">full-text search query</a> on the `name` field by using the <a href="https://rest.appbase.io/#8ba42b07-46a6-0c0b-5ebc-cf4d54411fc7" target="_blank">`/_search`</a> endpoint from appbase-js REST API to fire a `POST` request with the body containing a <a href="https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-match-query.html" target="_blank">match query</a> with our n-gram analyzed field `name` and query value.
+We'll do a <a href="https://www.elastic.co/guide/en/elasticsearch/reference/current/full-text-queries.html" target="_blank">full-text search query</a> on the `name` field by using the <a href="https://rest.appbase.io/#8ba42b07-46a6-0c0b-5ebc-cf4d54411fc7" target="_blank">`/_search`</a> endpoint from appbase.io REST API to fire a `POST` request with the body containing a <a href="https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-match-query.html" target="_blank">match query</a> with our n-gram analyzed field `name` and query value.

 <br/>